Documentation

 Note

-You can also verify the entire email domain to use any email address under it.
+You can also verify the entire email domain by clicking Domain (Recommended).
 Refer to the Send email with custom domain section for more details.

-• Send to these addresses: Enter a list of email addresses, separated by commas.
-These email addresses don’t need to be registered with PlatoForms.
+• Send to these addresses: Enter a list of email addresses, not necessarily registered with PlatoForms.
+Separate them by commas.

-Use the rich text editor to style your email body with ease.
+The “Email Body” refers to the content and message that you include in the body of an email.
+Use the rich text editor to style your email body.
 You can add styles, links, images, and even variables.
-For advanced users, switch to Advanced mode to use HTML tags and insert variables directly.
+Switch to Advanced mode to use HTML tags and insert variables directly.

 Switch to advanced mode